constellant/dpSlate/source/two_column.md

 ```

- 1. Login to Github and fork this repository on Github (https://github.com/pnerger/dpSlate)
+ 1. Login to Github and fork this repository on Github (https://github.com/pnerger/DevNetSlate)
- 2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/{YOURUSERNAME}/dpSlate.git`
+ 2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/{YOURUSERNAME}/DevNetSlate.git`
- 3. `cd dpSlate`
+ 3. `cd DevNetSlate`
  4. Install all dependencies: `bundle install`
  5. Start the test server: `bundle exec middleman server`

  ___OR___

- 1. Login to Github and download the dpSlate Zip file (https://github.com/pnerger/dpSlate)
+ 1. Login to Github and download the DevNet Slate Zip file (https://github.com/pnerger/DevNetSlate)
  2. unzip the zip file into the directory that you want to work in.
  3. cd to that directory.
  4. Install all dependencies: `bundle install`